Display advertising has been around for over 20 years, but many advertisers are asking themselves if it’s still worth investing in.

 How to build a remarketing list with Google Ads

 The most straightforward way to build a retargeting list is by using Google Ads.
-Here are the steps you have to take in order to do it:
+Here’s how:

 1. Sign into your Google Ads account;

-2. Open the “Tools” menu, and click on “Audience manager” under the “Shared Library” tab;
+2. Open the “Tools & Settings” menu, and click on “Audience manager” under the “Shared Library” tab;

 3. Click the blue plus sign.
 The dropdown menu will let you choose what type of audience you want to create: